rich-p-rich/starwars-hangman-p3/README.md

 ## Purpose
 The purpose of the game is:
-- to test the player's depth of knowledge about Star Wars, from the well-known (Darth Vader and Grogu) to more obscure, deeper cuts (the Jedi called Yaddle, or member of the Rebellion called Ruescott Melshi)
+- to test the player's depth of knowledge about Star Wars, from the well-known (Darth Vader and Grogu) to more obscure, deeper cuts (the Jedi called Yaddle, or the bar-tender Wuher)
-- to offer the player a fun and relaxing passtime
+- to offer the player a fun and relaxing pass-time

 ## How to play: summary
 The gameplay is fairly simple, as befits a hangman game, but I have added a couple of extra options to mix things up.
 The game works as follows: